 Crucible For Talents

 Nobody is good at everything.
 Each human ability is not present to the same extent in everybody.
 One individual is good at some things while a different individual is good at others.
 The wide variation in the degree to which each special ability or talent is present in any given individual gives each of us our somewhat unique

 Hands-on use of the family's landshare to produce the needs of life provides the ideal circumstances within which one's natural aptitudes and talents can develop.
 It provides those formative experiences on which a firm understanding of science, engineering, economics and even life itself can be built through formal education.
 The acquired knowledge and skills resulting from this process can then be used to sustain a technology-based specialist artisanry within which innovation and sound engineering may flourish to the benefit of all.

 Unfortunately, modern capitalist economics imposes upon us a wholly unnatural degree of specialisation.
 This is far too narrow and stifling to provide the individual with anything approaching an acceptable level of intellectual fulfilment or quality of life.
 How often have I eavesdropped on canteen conversations in which highly qualified engineers, scientists and managers have been expressing their idyllic dreams of living in the country on their own working small-holding while continuing also with their specialist work remotely, meeting only when necessary?

 Unlike our modern capitalist market economy, a landshare-based economy would not only exercise one's general abilities to extract one's needs of life from nature, but also provide the space, resources and opportunity to develop and exercise one's natural specialised talents.
-So while being self-sufficient in the basic needs of life, one could at the same time also be an artisan providing a particular specialised product or service both for one's own use and to sell on to others through a true free market system.
+So, while being self-sufficient in the basic needs of life, one could, at the same time, also be an artisan providing a particular specialised product or service both for one's own use and to sell on to others through a truly free market system.